-images formed by lenses and mirrors;

-the electromagnetic spectrum; and
+regions of the electromagnetic spectrum have specific characteristic and uses.

-technological applications of light.

-PS.10 The student will investigate and understand the scientific principles of work, force, and motion.
-Key concepts include
+PS.8 The student will investigate and understand that work, force, and motion are related.
+Key ideas include

-speed, velocity, and acceleration;

-Newton’s laws of motion;

-work, force, mechanical advantage, efficiency, and power; and

-technological applications of work, force, and motion.
+motion can be described using position and time;

+motion is described by Newton’s laws; and

+machines reduce the force required to do work.

-PS.11 The student will investigate and understand basic principles of electricity and magnetism.
-Key concepts include
+PS.9 The student will investigate and understand that there are basic principles of electricity and magnetism.
+Key ideas include

-static electricity, current electricity, and circuits;

-relationship between a magnetic field and an electric current;

-electromagnets, motors, and generators and their uses; and

-conductors, semiconductors, and insulators.
+an imbalance of charge generates static electricity;

+materials have different conductive properties;

+electric circuits transfer energy;

+Magnetic fields model the magnetic properties of materials;

+electric current and magnetic fields are related; and

+many technologies use electricity and magnetism.

 Earth Science

-The Earth Science standards connect the study of Earth’s composition, structure, processes, and history; its atmosphere, fresh water, and oceans; and its environment in space.
+The Earth Science standards focus on the complex nature of the Earth system, including Earth’s composition, structure, processes, and history; its atmosphere, fresh water, and oceans; and its environment in space as a set of complex, interacting and overlapping systems.
 The standards emphasize historical contributions in the development of scientific thought about Earth and space.
 The standards stress the interpretation of maps, charts, tables, and profiles; the use of technology to collect, analyze, and report data; and the utilization of science skills in systematic investigation.
-Problem solving and decision making are an integral part of the standards, especially as they relate to the costs and benefits of utilizing Earth’s resources.
-Major topics of study include plate tectonics, the rock cycle, Earth history, the oceans, the atmosphere, weather and climate, and the solar system and universe.
+Problem solving and decision-making are an integral part of the standards, especially as they relate to the costs and benefits of utilizing Earth’s resources.
+Mathematics and computational thinking are important as students advance in their scientific thinking.

-The Earth Science standards continue to focus on student growth in understanding the nature of science.
-This scientific view defines the idea that explanations of nature are developed and tested using observation, experimentation, models, evidence, and systematic processes.
-The nature of science includes the concepts that scientific explanations are based on logical thinking; are subject to rules of evidence; are consistent with observational, inferential, and experimental evidence; are open to rational critique; and are subject to refinement and change with the addition of new scientific evidence.
-The nature of science includes the concept that science can provide explanations about nature and can predict potential consequences of actions, but cannot be used to answer all questions.